 Historically, we have issued restricted stock units and stock options.
-Restricted stock units are subject to vesting with service and performance conditions.
+All restricted stock units are subject to service vesting conditions, while some are also subject to performance conditions.
 We measure all share-based payments to employees at estimated fair value.
 We recognize the compensation expense for restricted stock units with only service conditions on a straight-line basis over the requisite service period.
-We granted restricted stock units with both service and performance conditions during the years ended September 30, 2021 and 2020.
-We did not grant any stock options during the years ended September 30, 2021 and 2020.
+We granted restricted stock units with service only conditions ("RSUs") and restricted stock units with both service and performance conditions ("PSUs") during the years ended September 30, 2022, 2021 and 2020.
+We did not grant any stock options during the years ended September 30, 2022, 2021 and 2020.
 Shares issued under our equity compensation plans are new shares.

-Compensation expense associated with restricted stock units is measured based on the grant date fair value of our common stock.
-The requisite service period for restricted stock units and performance units is generally the vesting period.
+Compensation expense associated with RSUs, PSUs or stock options is measured based on the grant date fair value of our common stock.
+The requisite service period for RSUs and PSUs is generally the vesting period.

-We estimate the fair value of performance units using a Monte Carlo simulation which requires assumptions for expected volatility, risk-free rates of return, and dividend yields.
+We estimate the fair value of PSUs using a Monte Carlo simulation which requires assumptions for expected volatility, risk-free rates of return, and dividend yields.
 Expected volatilities are derived using a method that calculates historical volatility over a period equal to the length of the measurement period for UTI.
 We use a risk-free rate of return that is equal to the yield of a zero-coupon U.S. Treasury bill that is commensurate with each measurement period, and we assume that any dividends paid were reinvested.
+Actual results against the performance condition are measured at the end of the performance period, which typically coincides with the vesting period.
+The fair value of the PSUs is amortized on a straight-line basis over the requisite service period based upon the fair market value on the date of grant, adjusted on a quarterly basis for the anticipated or actual achievement against the established performance condition.